MasoniteFramework/orm-docs/models.md

 You can eager load any related records.
 Eager loading is when you preload model results instead of calling the database each time.

-Let's take the example of fetching a users phone:
+Let's take the example of fetching a user's phone:

 ```python
 users = User.all()